Negative moment of inertia and rotational instability of gluon plasma: (In)stability and sign of the moment of inertia

-Formally, the negative moment of inertia, observed in the region of temperatures $T < T_s$, might imply that the rotation causes the quark-gluon plasma to cool down (the faster rotation, the lower thermal energy).
-However, physically, this counter-intuitive effect, contradicting the kinematic Tolman-Ehrenfest picture~\cite{Tolman_1930ona,Tolman_1930zza}, indicates that the rigid rotation is impossible thermodynamically.
-The plasma experiences an instability which makes the rotation non-rigid.
-Similar instabilities occur in curved gravitational backgrounds of rotating Kerr and Myers-Perry black holes~\cite{Whiting1988,Prestidge2000,Reall2001}.
+Formally, the negative moment of inertia, observed in the region of temperatures $T < T_s$, might imply that the rotation causes the quark-gluon plasma to cool down (the faster the rotation, the lower the thermal energy).
+However, physically, this counter-intuitive effect, contradicting the kinematic Tolman-Ehrenfest picture~\cite{Tolman_1930ona, Tolman_1930zza}, indicates that the rigid rotation is impossible thermodynamically, thus making the physical rotation non-rigid.
+Similar instabilities occur in curved gravitational backgrounds of rotating Kerr and Myers-Perry black holes~\cite{Whiting1988, Prestidge2000, Reall2001}.

 For a system in stable equilibrium at a given temperature $T$ and angular velocity $\bs \Omega$, any deviation from the equilibrium should obey the following condition~\cite{LL5}:

 which implies that all eigenvalues of the inverse Weinhold metric, defined in the thermodynamic space~\cite{Weinhold1975},